mongodb/docs/source/includes/mms-console-saas-users.rst

 ~~~~~~~~

 :guilabel:`Requests` lists pending requests to join your group.
 Users
-can request access when they create their MMS account (e.g. from the
+can request access when they create their MMS account, as on the
-registration page)
+registration page.

 Invitations
 ~~~~~~~~~~~

 :guilabel:`Invitations` lists pending invitations to your group.
-When you invite a user (e.g. by clicking on ``+Add/Invite User`` at the top of the console and completing the form), an email will be sent to the prospective new user, and the invitation will be listed until it is accepted.
+When you invite a user, as when you click on the :guilabel:`+Add/Invite User` button at the top of the console and complete the form.
+MMS then sends an email to the prospective new user and lists the invitation until the user accepts.

 User Host Actions
 ~~~~~~~~~~~~~~~~~

 :guilabel:`User Host Actions` lists host-affecting user actions.
 The
-"Host" column provides the hostname, the "Action" column describes what
+"Host" column provides the hostname, the "Action" column describes the
-action was taken (e.g. reactivate, add, delete, etc.), the "User
+action (e.g. reactivate, add, delete, etc.), the "User Address" column
-Address" column records the user's IP address, and the "Date" column
+records the user's IP address, and the "Date" column lists the date
-lists the date and time of the action.
+and time of the action.